 This course aims to increase students' understanding of the principles of knowledge translation.
 Emphasis will be placed on critical appraisal of studies including systematic literature reviews and clinical practice guidelines; and synthesis, interpretation, and communication of research results to the public and professional audiences.
 1 Credit

-NC8300 Professional Practice
+NC8300 Preparation for Dietetic Practice